thoughtbot/superglue/docs/traversal-guide.md

 end
 ```

+## Behavior with Caching and Deferment

+When querying, Breezy will disable (caching)[../props_template/README.md#caching] and (deferement)[../props_template/README.md#deferment] until the target node is reached.

 That's the basics of traversing with Breezy.
 A lot of modern SPA functionality can be achieved by just a few lines of code.
-Head over to (recipes)[#recipes] to learn more.
+Head over to (recipes)[#recipes] for examples.